Catterick, North Yorkshire

-Catterick (/ˈkætərɪk/) is a village, civil parish and electoral ward in the Richmondshire district of North Yorkshire, England.
+Catterick (/ˈkætərɪk/) is a village, civil parish and electoral ward in North Yorkshire, England.
 Historically part of the North Riding of Yorkshire, it is 8.5 mi north-west of the county town of Northallerton just to the west of the River Swale.
 It lends its name to nearby Catterick Garrison and the nearby hamlet of Catterick Bridge, the home of Catterick Racecourse where the village Sunday market is held.
 It lies on the route of the old Roman road of Dere Street and is the site of the Roman fortification of Cataractonium.

 Toponymy

 The etymology of the name is derived from the Latin place name Cataractonium, which looks like a Latin/Greek mixture meaning "place of a waterfall", but it might have been a Roman misunderstanding of the Celtic name Catu-rātis meaning "battle ramparts", as partly supported by the spelling Κατουρακτονιον (Catouractonion) on the Ptolemy world map.

 History

 The place is mentioned in Ptolemy's Geographia of c.
 150 as a landmark to locate the 24th clime.
 It dates back to Roman times, when Cataractonium was a Roman fort protecting the crossing of Dere Street over the River Swale.

 Catterick is thought to be the site of the Battle of Catraeth (c.
 598) mentioned in the Welsh language poem Y Gododdin.
 This was fought between Celtic British or Brythonic kingdoms and the Anglo-Saxon kingdom of Bernicia.
 Paulinus of York performed baptisms nearby in the River Swale.

-Catterick is mentioned in the Domesday Book as Catrice.
+Catterick is mentioned in the Domesday Book of 1086 as Catrice.
 The manor was held by Earl Edwin at the time of the Norman invasion, and was afterwards was granted to Count Alan of Brittany.
 Thereafter the demesne manor was held by the lords of Richmond.
 The manor has been held by John of Gaunt in the 14th century and the Earls of Salisbury in the 15th century.
 The manor was held for a while by Sir John Conyers from 1484.
 During the reign of Queen Mary I, the manor was granted to the youngest daughter of Henry Pole, 1st Baron Montagu, whose son Francis Barrington inherited the honour.
 The Barrington family passed the manor to Richard Braithwaite whose descendants inherited the manor and held it until the 18th century.
 Other lords of the manor included the Lawson family, who held it into the late 19th century.